 Pulitzer Center Reporting Fellowships empower students from our Campus Consortium partners to impact the world around them, create change, and engage diverse audiences.

-Pulitzer Center Reporting Fellows at Campus Consortium partners pursue independent journalism projects that cover a wide range of issues in countries around the world and in the United States, including climate change, migration and refugees, global health, race and identity, and human rights.
+Pulitzer Center Reporting Fellows at Campus Consortium partners pursue independent journalism projects that cover a wide range of critical issues in countries around the world and in the United States.
 Reporting Fellows benefit from Pulitzer Center mentorship, networking opportunities, and journalism resources.
 Most importantly, they become part of a vibrant community.

-Students and recent graduates of journalism schools, liberal arts colleges, Historically Black Colleges and Universities, state universities, community colleges, and schools of public health sharpen their journalism skills in writing and multimedia, develop analytical thinking and creativity, increase awareness of different global perspectives, deepen empathy, and broaden horizons.
+Students and recent graduates of journalism schools, liberal arts colleges, historically Black colleges and universities, state universities, community colleges, and schools of public health sharpen their journalism skills in writing and multimedia, develop analytical thinking and creativity, increase awareness of different global perspectives, and deepen empathy.

-Articles, photo essays, video, audio, and interactives produced by Reporting Fellows are featured on the Pulitzer Center website and in multiple news outlets, such as the New York Times, Miami Herald, Politico, NPR, and The Guardian.
+Articles, photo essays, video, audio, and data visualizations produced by Reporting Fellows are featured on the Pulitzer Center website and in multiple news outlets, such as The New York Times, Miami Herald, Politico, NPR, The Guardian, Civil Beat, Grist, The Intercept, and Yes!

-Meet the 2022 Campus Consortium Fellows from our partner universities
+Meet the 2023 Campus Consortium Fellows From Our Partner Universities

-The Pulitzer Center is pleased to announce our 2022 cohort of 54 Reporting Fellows.
-Their projects address some of the most critical, and underreported, stories in today’s world, spanning climate injustice, migration, and reproductive health.
+The Pulitzer Center is excited to announce its 2023 cohort of 44 Reporting Fellows.
+Their projects address some of the most critical and underreported stories in today’s world, including migration, global health, and climate solutions.

 "The fellowship program was my first international reporting trip as an aspiring correspondent and I would call it a life-altering experience.
 It has been the highlight of my graduate school experience.
 And for this I am forever grateful!"